***Updated December 7, 2022***

 - When will loan balances be reduced?
 There is no definite timetable.
 President Biden’s plan states that the DOE will make applications available by 12/31/22, but offers no guidance on how long it will take for applications to be reviewed, how debt reductions will be communicated to loan servicers, or when debt reductions will take effect.

 - Will Biden’s Plan be enacted?
 It’s not a sure thing.
 According to the Wall Street Journal, President Biden’s plan will “test the legal limits of the federal government’s authority to cancel debt”.
-Numerous representatives in the House and Senate have already spoken out against the plan, and news outlets including Politico are reporting that lawsuits may be filed to contest whether the Executive branch has unilateral authority to cancel student debt.
+Numerous representatives in the House and Senate have already spoken out against the plan.
+Since being announced, the plan has been contested in court and is scheduled to be heard by the US Supreme court starting in February of 2023.

 One thing is very clear.
-The payment holiday on federal loans that began in March 2020 allowing borrowers to forgo payments and not accrue interest will end on 12/31/2022.
-While each borrower’s monthly payment will differ based on her balance, interest rate, and amortization schedule, the average student loan borrower will be required to pay about $250/month starting January 2023.
+The payment holiday on federal loans that began in March 2020 allowing borrowers to forgo payments and not accrue interest will end in 2023.
+According to DOE, the holiday will end 60 days after the pending litigation is resolved, or August 29, 2023, whichever is sooner.
+While each borrower’s monthly payment will differ based on her balance, interest rate, and amortization schedule, the average student loan borrower will be required to pay about $250/month once payments resume.

 How will Debt Reduction & Payment Resumption affect employers offering Student Loan Repayment?